josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ...
 ```

-It does just minimal manipulation on the data from the web page, the purpose of this code is just to get the data as quickly as possible before the formatting changes
+It does just minimal manipulation of the data from the web page, the purpose of this code is just to get the data as quickly as possible before the formatting changes

-Data cannot be used yet as-is, needs cleaning up and that is the next step on this article.
+Data cannot be used yet as-is, needs cleaning up and that is the next step in this article.

 ## Cleaning up the data

 [Getting the data](test/raw_data.txt) is just the first battle of many more to come.
 [You will notice inconsistencies on the data](https://en.wikibooks.org/wiki/Statistics/Data_Analysis/Data_Cleaning), missing values and in order
 to make your numeric results good, you need to make assumptions.

-Luckily for me the dataset is very small (375+ records, one for each runner) so I was able to come up with a few rules to tidy up the [data file](empirestaterunup/results-first-level-2023.csv) I was going to use during my analysis.
+Luckily for me, the dataset is very small (375+ records, one for each runner) so I was able to come up with a few rules to tidy up the [data file](empirestaterunup/results-first-level-2023.csv) I was going to use during my analysis.

-I also supplemented my data with another data set that has the countries [3-digit codes](empirestaterunup/country_codes.csv) as well other details, for a nicer presentation.
+I also supplemented my data with another data set that has the countries [3-digit codes](empirestaterunup/country_codes.csv) as well as other details, for a nicer presentation.

 The [data_normalizer.raw_read(raw_file: Path) -> Iterable[Dict[str, Any]]](empirestaterunup/runners.py) method does the heavy work of fixing the data for inconsistencies before saving into a CSV format.